 How to Make Monkey Bread Step by Step

-Get the oven going, prepare the pan, and combine the sugar and cinnamon: Preheat the oven to 350°F, and grease a 10-cup Bundt pan with butter or oil.
+Pepare the pan and oven and combine the sugar and cinnamon: Preheat the oven to 350°F, and grease a 10-cup Bundt pan with butter or oil.
 Set aside.
 Mix ½ cup granulated sugar and 1 tsp ground cinnamon in a bowl.

 Prepare the dough: Remove the dough from the 2 cans of Pillsbury Grands and place it on a cutting board.
 Cut each biscuit into quarters.